Azure/AppService/_posts/2022-11-04-multi-region-web-app.md

 ## Tutorial

 In this tutorial, you'll deploy the scenario shown in the [workflow](#workflow) which includes two web apps behind Azure Front Door with access restrictions that only give Front Door direct access to the apps.
-We'll use the Azure CLI to create the initial web apps and we'll use the portal to create the Azure Front Door profile.
+We'll use the Azure CLI to create the initial web apps and we'll use the portal to create the Azure Front Door.

 ### Prerequisites